SlideeScherz/SlideeScherz/README.md

 ## About me

-Dog Dad :dog:, Avid Snowboarder :snowboarder:, Arduino Enthusiest :infinity:
+Dog Dad :dog:, Avid Snowboarder :snowboarder:, Arduino Enthusiast :infinity:

 <!---
 SlideeScherz/SlideeScherz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.